-They’d only hit the Top 40 once before, but thanks in part to the memorable video for All The Small Things, which parodied the boybands of the day, success was assured.
-This was the days when YouTube was years away, and the only way to see your favourite videos was to phone up a cable TV channel and request it using a special code.
-Imagine!
-These were dark days.
+They’d only hit the Top 40 once before, but thanks in part to the memorable video for All The Small Things, which parodied the boybands of the day (mostly Backstreet Boys), success was assured.

 In the end it wasn’t even a particularly close race.
 Geri’s girl power also translated into sales power – she beat the Blink 182 boys by almost 50,000 copies, scoring first-week sales of 106,000.
-In total, Bag It Up has sold over 260,000 copies, while All The Small Things has shifted over 470,000, so they may have lost the battle, but you could say they won the war.
+In total, Bag It Up has sold over 266,000 chart sales, while All The Small Things has shifted over 1.07 million chart sales, boosted by 60 million audio streams since records began in 2014 (compared to 448k for Bag It Up).
+Blink may have lost the battle, but you could say they won the war.

-There was one more Number 1 to come from Geri, a cover of It’s Raining Men.
-This feat gave her a new chart record; she had the most solo Number 1s of any British female singer.
-Geri held on to this record until 2014, when Rita Ora matched her, before Cheryl Cole with matched and beat her when I Don’t Care romped home.
+There was one more Number 1 to come from Geri, a cover of Weather Girls' It’s Raining Men.
+This feat gave her a new chart record at the time; she had the most solo Number 1s of any British female singer.
+Geri held on to this record until 2014, when Rita Ora matched her, before Cheryl Cole and then Jess Glynne overtook her.